PS5 review – Specs

-Any PS5 review has to start off with a warning because you can't just go out and buy Sony's next-gen console.
-Even now, almost a year on from its launch, the PlayStation 5 is like gold dust.
-You'll have to be on the ball to get your hands on one.
+To kick off this PS5 review, I first have to warn you that you probably won't be able to buy Sony's next-gen console straight away.
+Even though it's now a year since its launch, the PlayStation 5 is still hard to get your hands on.
 Take a look at T3's PS5 restocks page to give yourself the best chance of picking one up.

-So what's so good about it anyway?
-Well, you're in the right place to find out.
-This PS5 review will cover everything you need to know about the king of consoles.
-Over time, I'll get to know the console more and more so I'll be sure to update this review with everything and anything new that I find.
+Over time, I'll get to know the PlayStation 5 more and more so I'll be sure to update this review with fresh takes and new discoveries.

 Interested in expanded storage for your PS5?
 Then check out T3's best PS5 SSDs buying guide for 2021.
 It's full of the top PCIe 4.0 NVMe M.2 SSD drives that meet Sony's strict criteria.

-Just a quick update before we delve deeper into this must-have piece of kit.
-T3 is pleased to announce that the Sony PlayStation 5 has won T3's prestigious Gadget Of The Year award at the T3 Awards 2021.
+Just a quick update before we delve deeper into the king of consoles - T3 is pleased to announce that the Sony PlayStation 5 has won T3's prestigious Gadget Of The Year award at the T3 Awards 2021.
 Congratulations to Sony for delivering such an incredible piece of technology.